ppy/osu-wiki/wiki/Internet_Relay_Chat/en.md

 | [Quassel IRC](http://www.quassel-irc.org) | Right click on the chatting window, then choose Hide Events » Join/Part/Quit. |
 | [XChat](http://www.xchat.org)             | Type `/set irc_conf_mode 1` (or [2](http://xchat.org/faq/#q211) to disable the messages throughout the channels). |

-If your client isn't listed here refer to its documentation, most clients have a way to do this.
+If your client is not listed here refer to its documentation, most clients have a way to do this.

 Frequently Asked Questions (FAQ)
 ================================
-I am having an error "Bad Authentication Token".
+I'm receiving the error "Bad Authentication Token".
 ------------------------------------------------------------------
 1. Make sure you are using the password at the [IRC Authentication](https://osu.ppy.sh/p/irc) page.
-2. If your username had a space, replace it to underscores (e.g. **This Username** to **This_Username**)
+2. If your username has spaces, replace it to underscores (e.g. **This Username** to **This_Username**)

 Can I use another username?